-Full-time:

-A student enrolled for 12 or more semester hours.
-(Full-time veteran students, see page 56.)
+Full-time: A student enrolled for 12 or more semester hours.

-Part-time:

-A student enrolled for less than 12 semester hours.
+Part-time: A student enrolled for less than 12 semester hours.

-Freshman:

-A student who has completed less than one-half of the semester hours required for graduation.
+Freshman: A student who has completed less than one-half of the semester hours required for graduation.

-Sophomore:

-A student who has completed half or more of the semester hours required for graduation.
+Sophomore: A student who has completed half or more of the semester hours required for graduation.